ergoithz/browsepy/doc/index.rst

 Welcome to browsepy's documentation!
 ====================================

 Welcome to browsepy's documentation.
-It's recommended to start reading installation and Quickstart.
-More detailed tutorials about integrating :mod:`browsepy` as module or plugin development are available too.
+It's recommended to start reading both :ref:`quickstart` and, specifically :ref:`quickstart-installation`, while more detailed tutorials about integrating :mod:`browsepy` as module or plugin development are also available.

 Browsepy has few dependencies: `Flask`_ and `Scandir`_. `Flask`_ is an awesome web microframework while `Scandir`_ is a directory listing library which `was